leolelego/Brickie-iOS/README.md

 ## Credits and Thanks

 Thanks first to **BrickSet** and Huw for is support in this implementation.
-Thanks to Will from HMWK Family for is help and Testflight account.
+Thanks to Will from HMWK Family for it helps and Apple Account.